Partnering with Parks Canada

 The Royal BC Museum is located on Belleville Street at the border between beautiful downtown Victoria and historic James Bay, just steps from Victoria’s Inner Harbour.
 The mission of the Royal BC Museum is to promote an understanding of the living landscapes and cultures of British Columbia and engage people in a dialogue about their future.

-Parks Canada is proud to collaborate with the Royal BC Museum on a BioBlitz at Gulf Islands National Park Reserve.
-A BioBlitz is a fun 24-hour event in which teams of volunteer scientists, families, students, and other community members work together to find and identify as many different plants, animals, microbes, fungi, and other organisms as possible.
+Parks Canada is proud to collaborate with the Royal BC Museum to deliver Parks Canada BioBlitz events throughout Coastal BC each year.
+BioBlitz is a fun 24-hour event in which scientists lead teams of volunteer families, students, and other community members to work together to find and identify as many different plants, animals, microbes, fungi, and other organisms as possible.

 Science World British Columbia